All You Need to Know About Critical Chain Project Management

 Once the delay enters the second third of the buffer period, it’s time to start examining the situation a little more closely.
 Is there a problem, how much of a problem is it, and what should be done?

-The answer is to determine what the multitasking constraint is.
-Where is capacity likely to be constrained?
 Is it the availability of qualified personnel?
-If these constraints can’t be overcome in a multi-project environment, you will set the rhythm for the management of your project based on the limitations you can’t eliminate.
+If these constraints can’t be overcome in a multi-project environment, you’ll set the rhythm for the management of your project based on the limitations you can’t eliminate.
 Simplifying matters could be as easy as adding capacity buffers between several simultaneous, synchronized projects.
-If the constraining factor doesn’t overrun the buffer time, everything is still on track, and if all the buffer time isn’t needed, the project can be moved forward and completed early.

-5. Critical Chain Project Management (CCPM) and Resources
+5. Critical Chain Project Management (CCPM) and resources

 • Critical chain activities take precedence over no-critical activities